andymeneely/project-timber-wolf/rules/RULES.md

 During this phase, the team will do exactly _one_ Event, then possibly one or more Special Events.

-First, follow the Event card the pile that your Alert Tracker token is currently on.
-Read the text and raise the alerts as instructed by the card as you would during the Character Action phase.
+First, follow the Event card currently on the top of the deck (Active Event).
+Read the text as instructed by the card.
+Some Events may incur more "Raise ⚠", in which you deal additional cards off the Event deck as you would during the Character Action phase.

+When the Event is finished, even if it had no effect, deal it off the deck.
+(Thus, every Event card is executed at most _one_ time in a heist.)

 Second, follow any Special Event cards you have set aside.
 Multiple Special Events should be executed in the order they were encountered.